Like what you see? Tap the "Pin" button above to save this with a pinnable image on Pinterest.

 With just a handful of materials, I was able to create five easy bubble foam preschool activities that involve art, play, sensory, literacy, and science.

-Preschool Activities with Bubble Foam
+Preschool Activity Ideas for Bubble Foam

 To make the bubble foam base that can be used for each of the following activities, you’ll want to add 3 tablespoons of JOHNSON’s® Bubble Bath to 1/4 cup of water, and liquid watercolor (or food coloring).